Noralta Junior Hockey League: History

 St. Albert rebranded as the Mustangs for the 1997–98 while Fort Saskatchewan, Legal and Thorhild folded.
 Calahoo and Paul Band would fold after the 1998–99 season.

 On January 18, 2001 the league held its first annual All-Star Game in memory of longtime local volunteer John Anderson.

 The league was incorporated as the Noralta Junior Hockey League on December 22, 2003 as league membership grew to 13 teams.

 In 2015 Noralta Junior Hockey League partnered with Friends of Alberta Junior Hockey Society to provide hockey players with scholarships to continue on to higher education after high school while staying in competitive ice hockey.
 Since its inception the scholarships have been given out on a yearly basis to many recipients.

 The league added the New Sarepta Falcons to the league for the 2017–18 season.
 Fort Saskatchewan Jr. C Traders withdrew before that same season over speculation of the city getting a new Alberta Junior Hockey League team.

 The Edmonton-based Junior Braves were added to the league for the 2018–19 season.
 Beaumont Buccaneers joined for 2021–22.
+In the 2022-23 season, three new teams were added (Millet Lightning, NEZ North Stars & Devon Bison).
+The Edmonton Wolverines joined for the 2025-26 season.